cben/animation-stack-language/README.md

 #### Interaction?!?

 I have some crazy ideas about how to represend input during games as appending words to definitions...
 Pro: would work over collaborative editor for "multiplayer" (let's say step-based games only).
 Con: crazy :-P.  Not sure at all yet if it's viable and whether it'll mix with current idea that stack elements are an animation over time...

+For now exploring that in language-agnostic way at https://github.com/cben/model-view-self-modify